← Back to search results

 Academic

-Charterhouse offers a rigorous intellectual education both for pupils choosing the IB Diploma Programme and those following the British A Level curriculum.
+At Sixth Form, Charterhouse offers the IB Diploma Programme and the British A Level curriculum.
 The IBDP provides both breadth and depth, and every opportunity is taken to promote cross-disciplinary working notably in pupils' choice of the Extended Essay.
-Intellectual curiosity is piqued by the huge range of academic clubs and societies operating during the afternoons and evenings, and students are even encouraged to set up their own with the organisational and financial support of the 125-strong academic faculty.
-The university destinations of leavers reflect both the ambitions of students and the quality of teaching on offer: 80% of Carthusians attend UK Russell Group institutions, and 2022 leavers obtained places at Oxford, four different Ivy League institutions, as well as several top European universities.
+Intellectual curiosity is piqued by the huge range of academic clubs and societies operating during the afternoons and evenings, and pupils are even encouraged to set up their own with the organisational and financial support of the 125-strong academic faculty.

 Co-curricular Activities